AGIBOT Humanoid Robots: Price, Specs & Where to Buy (2026)

 #1 Global Shipments

-5,168 humanoid robots shipped in 2025 per Omdia — more than Unitree, Tesla, Figure, and every other competitor.
-This is not a prototype company; it's a manufacturing operation.
+10,000+ robots produced by March 2026 (5,168 shipped in 2025 per Omdia).
+More than Unitree, Tesla, Figure, and every other competitor combined.
+This is a manufacturing operation at industrial scale.

 🔧